MapColonies/labels-and-annotations/README.md

 ### File Structure
 - `templates/_helpers.tpl`: Contains helper functions for generating labels and annotations.
-- `templates/_setValues.tpl`: Contains functions for merging and setting mcLabelsAndAnnotations values.
+- `templates/_setValues.tpl`: Contains functions for merging and setting mc-labels-and-annotations values.

 ### Adding New Labels Or Annotations
 1. Add the labels or annotations in `templates/_helpers.tpl`.